PermutaTriangle/Tilings/README.rst

 which will search for a specification using the strategies given.
 If successful it will return a CombinatorialSpecification.
 ``TileScope`` uses ``logzero.logger`` to report information.
-If you wish to surpress these prints, you can set ``logzero.loglevel``, which I have done here for sake of brevity in this readme!
+If you wish to surpress these prints, you can set ``logzero.loglevel``, which we have done here for sake of brevity in this readme!

 .. code:: python